tock/tock/doc/reference/trd-appid.md

 responsible for validating Application Credentials and assigning Application Identifiers based on them.

-**Identifier Policy**: the algorithm that the Process Checker uses to assign Application Identifiers to loaded processes.
+**Identifier Policy**: the algorithm that the Process Checker uses to assign Application Identifiers to processes.
 An Identifier Policy defines an Application Identifier space.
 An Identifier Policy can derive Application Identifiers from Application Credentials, other process state, or local data.

 **Credentials Checking Policy**: the algorithm that the Process